vmware/secrets-manager/THINGS_TO_DO.md

   functionality later if needed.)
 * verify that all API methods work.
 * enable fips w/o boringcrypto; once you do that, do the same for SPIKE too.
+* Create a new architecture document that includes SPIKE, and publish an ADR related to that too.

 * Make sure these URLs are still functional version="${APPVERSION}" \